 The Citizens Foundation is one of the largest non-profit organizations in Pakistan in the field of education.
 It was established in 1995, by a group of citizens in Karachi.
 It aims to provide quality education to the underprivileged youth in Pakistan.
 As of April 2016, TCF has expanded its network to 1202 operational school units, which provide education to 175,000 students nationwide.
 The Citizens Foundation (TCF) aims to bring about an enduring positive change for the communities most in need through quality education, enabling moral, spiritual and intellectual enlightenment and creating opportunities to improve the quality of life.

 Download our TransparentHands iPhone Application for Online Donation

-Trust Organizations have established themselves to be an integral part of our society, by cultivating a deep sense of reliability among people where the governmental organizations have failed them, and no longer enjoys full faith of the public.
+Trust Organizations have established themselves to be an integral part of our society, by cultivating a deep sense of reliability among people where the governmental organizations have failed them, and no longer enjoy the full faith of the public.

 On the other side, we cannot sit idle and hope that the government alone will be able to solve all our societal issues one day.
 It is near to impossible because the government tries to solve every issue through an excess of rules and procedures, instead of proposing creative solutions to them.
 This is a big reason why our societal issues persist year after year, decade after decade, without getting resolved one day.

 Trust organizations are working on their objective to build an equitable healthcare system for all.
 They are promoting health through life courses and are fighting both Non-communicable and Communicable diseases in order to empower individuals, communities, and countries.